Most Popular Drinks in the World: Top 12 Ranked (2026)

 Milk Popular Drinks in the World

 Milk is a dietary essential in many countries.
 India leads in consumption, with 89 million metric tons consumed in 2024.
-What sets milk apart is its versatility: it's not only enjoyed on its own but also forms the base for various dairy products like cheese, yogurt, and butter.
+What sets milk apart is its versatility: it is consumed on its own and also forms the base for dairy products such as cheese, yogurt, butter, and cream.

-In Western societies, milk has been deeply integrated into daily life, often associated with strength and health, as it famously contains 18 out of 22 essential nutrients like calcium, magnesium, and vitamin C. This cultural significance is evident in traditions like the American "Got Milk?" campaign and the European emphasis on dairy in meals.
+In Western societies, milk has long been associated with strength and health, partly because it contains 18 of the 22 essential nutrients, including calcium and magnesium.
+This cultural role is reflected in campaigns such as "Got Milk?" as well as the place that dairy holds in many everyday meals.

 Wine Popular Drinks in the World